 Screening for cancer is an essential part of taking care of your health.
-Diagnosing cancer in its early stages, when most treatable, may increase the likelihood of survival.
+Diagnosing cancer in its early stages, when it is most treatable, may increase the likelihood of survival.

 When should I start screening for cancer?